philiphagg/explora-dora/README.md

-      FeedView - shows the feed of all the users latest posts HighscoreView - A high score list of all the users based on users collectibles LoginView - A view over the login screen MapView1 - File should be renamed, but is the map view MapViewNavigator - experimental file
+      FeedView - shows the feed of all the users latest posts HighscoreView - A high score list of all the users based on users collectibles LoginView - A view over the login screen ExplorerView - File should be renamed, but is the map view MapViewNavigator - experimental file
       Navigationbar - responsible for navigating the user and routing ProfileView - Show the profile to the user